glewis347/network-protocols/README.md

 **6. Observing RDP Traffic**
 In Wireshark apply a filter to display only RDP related traffic.
-Type "tcp.port==3389" (RDP uses TCP on port 3389) Immeditately notice that there is continuous traffic being displayed in Wireshark.
-This happens because RDP constantly sends data during a remote session.
+Type "tcp.port==3389" (RDP uses TCP on port 3389) Immediately notice that there is continuous traffic being displayed in Wireshark.
+This happens because RDP constantly sends data during a live remote session.
 Any changes on the remote system, such as a screen update or mouse/cursor movement, is shown in real time.
 <img width="1280" height="483" alt="image" src="https://github.com/user-attachments/assets/f2f6a3d1-7ed5-4752-ae6c-51e05502a461" />